weued/JPlus/README.md

 The dom helper looks like:

-	$('id').setStyle('margin', 4);
+	$$('id').setStyle('margin', 4);

-In which $ is an alternative name of document.getDom  .
+in which $ is an alternative name of Dom.get  .

 ## What's the main difference with other frameworks?

-The object-orient programming style, which supports the component develop.
+The object-orient programming style, which supports the component developing.